 An improvised jam excerpt: Film 617 And a studio recorded piece: https://soundcloud.com/hogstrom/speglar

-Creative workshop project I do mostly start my own art projects through different kinds of workshops.
-My experiences from some of these projects can be used also in other contexts.
-So now I am about to start up “creative workshops” in the form of exercises for citizens with different kinds of special needs or who might find themselves in some form of exclusion from society.
+Creative workshop project I am about to start up “creative workshops” in the form of exercises for citizens with different kinds of special needs or who might find themselves in some kind of exclusion from society.
 The workshops should focus on innovation and experimentation, based on the participants’ wish and ability to craft, shape, write, jam etc. The participants will work both individually and in a group.
-The workshops are supposed to end with the group collectively presenting the work done.
+The workshops are supposed to end with the group collectively presenting the work done to an audience.

 Aniara is based on the swedish writer Harry Martinsson’s space epos Aniara from the 1950′s.
 Martinsson wrote Aniara partly as a reaction to human arrogance against nature and the frightening nuclear weapon tests done during the early cold war era.
 In my 20 min short version of the story parts of the texts from the book are read together with an electronical soundscape, some vocal parts and cello or violin melodies.
 Aniara has been performed together with Lea Havelund, Anja Grim, Carl D’ailly and Sara Wilén.
 The premier was at the Modern museum in Malmö in 2013.